1-10/zigsim/src/features/arkit.md

 In **MARKER** mode, ZIG SIM tracks pre-defined markers.
 The markers can be obtained here: *[zigsim-markers.zip](./zigsim-markers.zip)*

+ARKit command is only available in ZIG SIM Pro.
-You cannot use NDI, ARKit and Image Detection simultaneously.
+Also, you cannot use NDI, ARKit and Image Detection simultaneously.

 ## Outputs